 - An exceptionally strong academic or professional reference

-- OR a combination of these
+- OR a combination of these.

 Each application will be considered on its own merit, although we cannot guarantee every applicant an offer.

-- A strong personal identity
+- Demonstration of a strong personal identity

 - The potential to benefit from the course